pagekey/website/self-hosting/longhorn-k3s.md

 ---
-title: "Delicious Longhorn on Kubernetes"
+title: "How to: Kubernetes Storage with Longhorn"
 date: "2023-10-01"
 project: "self-hosting"
 tags: [self-hosting]